FabianHertwig/CarND-Behavioral-Cloning-P3/README.md

 python video.py run1
 ```

-Create a video based on images found in the `run1` directory.
-The name of the video will be name of the directory following by `'.mp4'`, so, in this case the video will be `run1.mp4`.
+Creates a video based on images found in the `run1` directory.
+The name of the video will be the name of the directory followed by `'.mp4'`, so, in this case the video will be `run1.mp4`.

-Optionally one can specify the FPS (frames per second) of the video:
+Optionally, one can specify the FPS (frames per second) of the video:

 ```sh
 python video.py run1 --fps 48
 ```

-The video will run at 48 FPS.
+Will run the video at 48 FPS.
 The default FPS is 60.

 #### Why create a video

 1. It's been noted the simulator might perform differently based on the hardware.
 So if your model drives succesfully on your machine it might not on another machine (your reviewer).
 Saving a video is a solid backup in case this happens.
 2. You could slightly alter the code in `drive.py` and/or `video.py` to create a video of what your model sees after the image is processed (may be helpful for debugging).

+## How to write a README
+A well written README file can enhance your project and portfolio.
+Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).